Katie Kaur

 Recent works depict ghost-like figures drifting through fluid landscapes, a distant realm suspended between feeling and dream.

-Through painting, Kaur explores intangible, cognitive and emotional states of being, including solitude, loss and the quiet anxiety of existence.
+Through painting, Kaur explores intangible, cognitive and emotional states of being, including the quiet anxiety of existence.
 Working with a reductive palette, she gradually layers diluted washes of pigment onto the canvas, evoking the slow passage of time.
-Fragments of hand-stitched canvas form protruding ruptures in time and space - moments briefly held together - whilst raw, exposed canvas becomes shifting light pooling down from above.
+Fragments of hand-stitched canvas create protruding ruptures in time and space - moments briefly held together - whilst raw, exposed fabric becomes shifting light pooling from above.